aojg/shizen/README.md

 # shizen

+## Version 0.03a

+* Planet mesh's triangles can now be painted.

 ## Alpha version 0.02

 * Colour is now a cosmetic property (i.e. it doesn't affect a crop's growing properties).